pkujhd/goloader/README.md

 Goloader can load and run Golang code at runtime.

+Forked from **dearplain/goloader**,  maintenance because the original author no longer maintain

 ## How does it work?

 Goloader works like a linker: it relocates the address of symbols in an object file, generates runnable code, and then reuses the runtime function and the type pointer of the loader.